Jesus Army: New Creation Christian Community

 In the early years of the Jesus Fellowship, a residential Christian community was founded for its growing membership.
-Initially a large Anglican rectory in Bugbrooke was purchased and renamed "New Creation Hall".
+Initially, a large Anglican rectory in Bugbrooke was purchased and renamed "New Creation Hall".
 Several members of the Jesus Fellowship moved in and it became the first centre of a community lifestyle.
 By 1979, several other large houses in the surrounding area were purchased and "New Creation Christian Community," as the entire community was named, was established, with some 350 residents.
-At its height in the early 1990s there were c.850 residents in about 60 communal households, but their numbers later dropped to less than 200 persons.
+At its height in the early 1990s there were roughly 850 residents in about 60 communal households, but their numbers later dropped to less than 200 persons.
 Motivation for the Jesus Fellowship's venture into residential communal living and the sharing of possessions came primarily from their interpretation of Biblical descriptions of the early church.

 The Jesus Fellowship's community had many features in common with other charismatic Christian intentional communities and part of the initial stimulation towards starting the New Creation Christian Community came from the Church of the Redeemer, Houston, Texas, established by the Episcopalian priest Graham Pulkingham.
-New Creation Christian Community was one of the largest intentional Christian communities in Europe, charismatic or otherwise.
+New Creation Christian Community was one of the largest intentional Christian communities in Europe.
 According to sociologist Stephen J. Hunt, the Jesus Fellowship's community "has been a source of inspiration and frequently attracts visitors from Europe and beyond who wish to observe, and sometimes imitate, a vibrant and enduring model of charismatic community life."

-From six to 60 people lived in a community house.
+Residents of each community house ranged in number from 6 to 60 people.
 The pattern of community life in the largest, down to the smallest residence, was modelled along the same principles and pattern.
 Those dwelling in a community house, along with the majority of members who lived outside but who are formally attached to it, made up the "church household".
 The church household was the basic unit of the Jesus Fellowship, usually comprising both members who lived in community and a majority who did not.
 Several church households usually came together to form congregations for public worship along with members of the public who wished to attend.
 Jesus Fellowship congregations typically met in a hired venue such as a school or community centre, although latterly the church purchased "Jesus Centres" in some cities and towns: the Jesus Fellowship in these places used these centres as their venue for public meetings.

 The community founded a series of Christian businesses (House of Goodness group) employing once up to 250 people.
 Profits from the businesses helped fund the wider work of the Jesus Fellowship.
 Businesses and community houses were owned by a Trust Fund ultimately controlled by the members.
 In 2001, one of the houses was featured in a Channel 4 television documentary, Battlecentre.